Updated: October 2020

 Did you know that eating a plant-based diet reduces your risk of heart disease, America's number one killer?

-Research confirms Dr. Gempel’s assertions.
-A large-scale, multi-year study showed that substituting just one serving of healthy protein for red meat daily resulted in a lower risk of mortality from cardiovascular disease and cancer.
-A second study demonstrated that coronary heart disease could be reversed in one year by adopting a vegetarian diet, aerobic exercise, stress management and other healthy habits.
-Yet another revealed that coronary artery disease patients who followed a vegan diet significantly reduced their inflammation, while those who followed the American Heart Association dietary guidelines did not.
+One study demonstrated that coronary heart disease showed signs of reversing after a year by adopting a vegetarian diet, aerobic exercise, stress management, and other healthy habits.
+The study participants who stuck to these lifestyle changes continued to reverse their coronary atherosclerosis after five years.
+Another revealed that coronary artery disease patients who followed a vegan diet significantly reduced inflammation, while those who followed the American Heart Association dietary guidelines did not.

 "Americans need to try something different because what we are doing isn't working.
-Gym memberships are rising, medications that are available and being prescribed are rising and surgeries are getting more advanced and less invasive, and yet, cardiovascular incidence and deaths went up in 2017.
+Before the pandemic, gym memberships were rising.
+Drug prescriptions to address heart disease are increasing, and surgeries are becoming more advanced and less invasive.
+And yet, according to the CDC, heart disease death rates in adults age 45-64 increased every year from 2011-2017.
 Fruits, veggies, beans, legumes, and whole grains might be the simple solution to our health crisis," Dr. Gempel says.

-You don't have to go full-on vegan to improve your health.
-Dr. Gempel says she believes that with every step you take to limit animal protein, you experience benefits.
+You don't have to go full-on vegan to strengthen your heart.
+Dr. Gempel believes that every step taken to limit animal protein produces benefits.

 Here are some strategies she shares with patients: